 We process personal information provided by you to us and the West Yorkshire Police Professional Standards Directorate about specific public complaints, in order to fulfil our statutory duty to conduct reviews of complaints handled in accordance with Schedule 3 of the Police Reform Act 2002.

 We process this information to fulfil our contractual obligations to you and to perform a 'public task' arising from the obligations on the Police and Crime Commissioner under the Police Reform and Social Responsibility Act 2011, the Police Reform Act 2002 and the Police Appeals Tribunals Rules 2012, Police Appeals Tribunals Rules 2020 and Police Conduct Regulations.

 Who we share it with

 West Yorkshire Police process personal information relating to staff and volunteers on our behalf; to provide HR services, to pay people and to undertake vetting checks.
-Where vetting is carried out on volunteers who are engaged by other organisations then the result of the vetting check may be shared with that organisation.
+Where vetting is carried out on volunteers or staff who are engaged by other organisations then the result of the vetting check may be shared with that organisation.

 With your permission, we may share your information with health care providers and advisers and insurance companies.

 Personal information about senior appointments is shared with the Police and Crime Panel by way of a 'public task' with reference to the Police and Crime Commissioner's obligations under the Police Reform and Social Responsibility Act 2011.